 1. Introduction

 1.1 The Advisory Board on the Law of the Sea (ABLOS) is formed by four representatives from each of the following bodies: The International Hydrographic Organization (IHO) and the International Association of Geodesy (IAG).
 Secretarial support for ABLOS is provided by the IHO Secretariat.
 The parent organizations (IHO/IAG) approve the Terms of Reference (TOR) for ABLOS.
-The UN Division of Ocean Affairs and Law of the Sea (DOALOS) and the IHO Secretariat attend ABLOS meetings in an ex-Officio capacity.
+The Division of Ocean Affairs and Law of the Sea (DOALOS) of the United Nations Office of Legal Affairs and the IHO Secretariat attend ABLOS meetings in an ex-Officio capacity.

 2. Biennial Conference